Private School Admissions: The Interview

 What should I wear?

 How should I dress for an admissions interview?
 Dress as you would for any semi-formal occasion.
-Men will look smart in a white or blue shirt, tie, slacks and leather slipons.
-Women should wear a blouse, skirt or slacks or a simple dress.
+Men will look brilliant in a white or blue shirt, tie, slacks, and leather slipons.
+Women should wear a blouse, skirt, slacks, or a simple dress.
 Keep the footwear simple.
 Dress as if you were meeting the governor of your state or some other important official.
 This is not the time to make a fashion statement or dye your hair green.

 Nor is it the time for chewing gum.
 Politeness is always appreciated.
 Look the admissions person in the eye.
 Smile naturally.
 She knows you are nervous.
-How you handle this new and unfamiliar experience is something she is watching out for.
+She is watching out for how you handle this new and unfamiliar experience.
 Show respect with polite phrases such as "No, Mr. Smith."
 "Yes, Dr. Binglemeier."
 Learn the name of the person who will be interviewing you.
 Use it.
-"Sir" or "M'am" is the appropriate greeting if you are interviewing at a military school.
-While giving advice about your appearance may seem superficial, remember that fiirst impressions are very important.
+"Sir" or "M'am" is the appropriate greeting when interviewing at a military school.
+While advising about your appearance may seem superficial, remember that first impressions are crucial.

 Ask questions.

-The interview is not a one sided affair.
+The interview is not a one-sided affair.
 You have questions about the school.
 Don't be afraid to ask them.
 Asking questions proactively demonstrates your interest in the school.
-This is part of the admissions interview which you prepare for.
-After all, to compare three schools on your short list, you will need to ask the same questions in order to compare the answers.
+This is part of the admissions interview that you prepare for.
+After all, to compare three schools on your shortlist, you must ask the same questions to compare the answers.

 Send a Thank You note.